MediciHouse07/Learning_Records/Stafford_Beer_Cybernetics.md

 2025/04/25

+3330<->4000

+- senior management compare to local management
+- autonomic
+- and take control occasionally
+- analogy to management
+- intervene incorrectly leads to some problems in management
+- relationship are firmly in place

+# Stafford Beer Collection.- 07 VSM, The Inside & Now

+2025/04/25

 2830<->3330

 - as planning good, as implementation good, as expectation good, as tradeoff are examined clearly, there is less possibility to have stress